olta-art/editions-subgraph/README.md

 ### 2. generate needed folders
 There is a number of generated folders to be able to test and deploy to the local graph node.
 The order is important!

-- run `yarn setup-local-node` to start a local hardhat node. this creates a deployments/localhost folder with all the needed abis
+- run `yarn start-local-node` to start a local hardhat node. this creates a deployments/localhost folder with all the needed abis

 - run `yarn typechain` generates `typechain` for ethers.js to work with (used for tests and seeding scripts) uses abis from deployments/localhost